mahoneyr/AnythingLLM_File-Manager/README.md

 ## Upcoming Changes 🚀

+- 🛠️ Additional API endpoints for granular control
+- 🖼️ Endpoint for on-demand image description
-- 🛠️ Code improvements
+- 📝 API documentation improvements
-- 📜 Adding an option for a `workspace.json` file to configure workspace settings
+- 🎯 Check if filetype is supported by AnythingLLM
+- 🚀 Much More exciting features!

 ## Security Information 🔒